-The following table summarizes some of the major current regulatory requirements applicable to telecommunications carriers under the revised Telecommunications Business Law:
+The following table summarizes some of the major current regulatory requirements applicable to telecommunications carriers under the Telecommunications Business Law:

 Regulation: a.
 Business entry Registration with the Minister of MIC required for carriers that install large-size telecommunications circuit facilities.
-Notification to the Minister required for carriers other than the above. b.
+Notification to the Minister of MIC required for carriers other than the above. b.
 Suspension and Discontinuation of business Notification to the Minister of MIC and, in general, announcement to users are required. c.
 Tariff settings, service offerings, etc Unregulated in principle (1) Accountability to users concerning outline of terms and conditions of telecommunications service and proper and swift processing of complaints and inquiries are required. d.
 Business improvement order The Minister of MIC may order a carrier to improve business activities to protect the interests of the public and users with regard to the secrecy of communications, unreasonably discriminatory treatment, ensuring important communications, and tariff and other service conditions, etc.

-- Regulation. e.
+e.
 Interconnection Obligation for interconnection with other telecommunications carriers in principle, which propose interconnection.
-In the event a telecommunications carrier does not accept entering into a consultation despite other carrier's proposal to enter into an agreement to interconnect telecommunications facilities or if said consultation fails to come to an agreement, except for certain cases, the Minister may order the telecommunications carrier to start or resume consultation. f.
+In the event a telecommunications carrier does not accept entering into a consultation despite other carrier's proposal to enter into an agreement to interconnect telecommunications facilities or if said consultation fails to come to an agreement, except for certain cases, the Minister of MIC may order the telecommunications carrier to start or resume consultation. f.
 Privilege of public utilities Based on a request by a telecommunications carrier, except for certain cases, the Minister of MIC may designate the telecommunications carrier as an approved carrier who has the privilege to act as a public utility. g.
 Ensuring important communications Telecommunications carriers are required to prioritize important communications when natural disaster, accident or any other emergency occurs or is on the verge of occurrence. h.
-Permission of agreement with foreign governments, etc. The Minister of MIC's permission is required for conclusion, amendment or abolition of agreements/contracts on important matters relating to telecommunications business with foreign governments, nationals, or judicial persons/entities. i.
-Maintenance and Self-declaration of conformity Telecommunications carriers that install telecommunications circuit facilities are obligated to maintain their facilities in compliance with technical standards and to confirm conformity of such facilities to technical standards by themselves, and notify the outcome to the Minister of MIC.
+Permission of agreement with foreign governments, etc. The Minister of MIC's permission is required for conclusion, amendment or abolition of agreements/contracts on important matters relating to telecommunications business with foreign governments, nationals, or judicial persons/entities.